 Hello friends!
 Can you believe it’s time for this year’s OUTDOOR EXTRAVAGANZA?
 If you haven’t started any outdoor projects, now’s the time!
 I promise you’ll be inspired to whip your backyard (or any part of your outdoor space) into shape.

 I’ve invited some creative blogger friends to join in the fun.
 Over the next few Wednesdays, we’ll be sharing Plants & Flowers projects, Outdoor Decorating & Entertaining ideas, as well as Build-it & Paint projects.

 Then, on May 28th, we invite you to come back for one big OUTDOOR EXTRAVAGANZA link party, where you can share your own outdoor projects!

 For a while now, I’ve had two vintage tool boxes sitting in our garage.
-One I found in front of a garbage and the other was rescued from the back of my cousin’s truck, which was en route to the dump.
+I found the first one in front of a garbage and the other was rescued from the back of my cousin’s truck, which was en route to the dump.

-When I brought them home, I wasn’t sure what to do with them.
+When I brought these old wooden caddies home, I wasn’t sure what to use them for.
 I mean, that orange paint job was hideous.
-But they both were solid and deserved a second chance.
+But, they both were solidly built and deserved a second chance.